- 1 Introduction

 Set the gain

 As indicated before, the temperature adapter has an output sensitivity of 1mV/°C. To display the measured values directly in °C., they have to be multiplied by 1 / 0.001 = 1000.
-Right-click the Gain/Offset I/O and select.
-There is no need to calculate the proper value for the gain, the Gain/Offset I/O can do this by itself, so simply enter "1000", "1 / 0.001" or "1/1m".
+In the Gain/Offset settings window, enter the value in the Gain edit box.
+There is no need to calculate the proper value for the gain, the Gain/Offset I/O can do this by itself, so simply enter 1000, 1 / 0.001, 1/1m or 1k

 Set the offset